Common Name: Purple Coneflower

-The classic purple coneflower.
+This is the classic purple coneflower.
 Beautiful rose pink ray petals with a coppery brown, spiky central cone.
 Petals are held horizontally, making the flowers appear even bigger.
 Newer blooms are more intense in color and lighten to pale rose as they age, lending a bicolor effect to the entire clump of Echinacea.
+Grows 36 inches.